ArnavChawla/RequestSoup/README.md

 	elements = scraper.findAll("a",{"href":"/"})
 	#elements will now be a list of all "a" elements on the page with an herf that points to "/"
-For more detailed usage check out: add read the docs link
+For more detailed usage check out: https://requestsoup.readthedocs.io/en/latest/

 # Sessions
 The package also features the ability to create Request Sessions.
 An example of this is provided here: